Prethermalization in one-dimensional quantum many-body systems with confinement: Abstract

 \section{Abstract}

 Unconventional nonequilibrium phases with restricted correlation spreading and slow entanglement growth have been proposed to emerge in systems with confined excitations, calling their thermalization dynamics into question.
-Here, we investigate the many-body dynamics of a confined Ising spin chain, in which domain walls in the ordered phase form bound states reminiscent of mesons.
-We show that the thermalization dynamics after a quantum quench exhibits multiple stages with well separated time scales.
+Here, we show that in confined systems the thermalization dynamics after a quantum quench instead exhibits multiple stages with well separated time scales.
+As an example, we consider the confined Ising spin chain, in which domain walls in the ordered phase form bound states reminiscent of mesons.
 The system first relaxes towards a prethermal state, described by a Gibbs ensemble with conserved meson number.
 The prethermal state arises from rare events in which mesons are created in close vicinity, leading to an avalanche of scattering events.
 Only at much later times a true thermal equilibrium is achieved in which the meson number conservation is violated by a mechanism akin to the Schwinger effect.
+The discussed prethermalization dynamics is directly relevant to generic one-dimensional, many-body systems with confined excitations.

-Quantum many-body systems far from thermal equilibrium arise naturally in a variety of disciplines, ranging from cosmology to condensed matter physics.
-In recent years, there has been an intense focus on investigating the dynamical evolution of quantum many-body systems that are well isolated from their environment~\cite{Bloch2008, Polkovnikov2011}.
+Non-equilibrium states of quantum many-body systems play an important role in various fields of physics, including cosmology and condensed matter.
+Of particular interest is the time evolution of interacting quantum many-body systems that are well isolated from their environment~\cite{Bloch2008, Polkovnikov2011}.
 This research has been fueled by the progress in engineering coherent and interacting quantum many-body systems which made it possible to experimentally study unconventional relaxation dynamics.
-A recent interest is to explore phenomena from high-energy physics with synthetic quantum systems in a controlled way; for example lattice gauge theories have been realized~\cite{Martinez2016, Schweizer2019, Goerg2019, Yang2020a, Mil2020, Satzinger2021, Semeghini2021} and phenomena akin to quark confinement have been explored~\cite{Martinez2016, Simon2011, Tan2021, Yang2020a, Vovrosh2021b}.
+A recent interest is to explore phenomena from high-energy physics with synthetic quantum systems in a controlled way; for example lattice gauge theories have been realized~\cite{Martinez2016, Schweizer2019, Goerg2019, Yang2020a, Mil2020, Satzinger2021, Semeghini2021} and phenomena akin to quark confinement have been explored~\cite{Martinez2016, Simon2011, Tan2021, Yang2020a, Vovrosh2021b}, with great emphasis on the atypical nonequilibrium features of confined systems.
+Confinement strongly affects the relaxation dynamics of the system, leading to unconventional spreading of correlations and slow entanglement growth~\cite{Kormos2017, Alvaredo2020, Scopa2021}, with striking signatures in the energy spectrum reminicent of quantum scars \cite{Robinson2019, James2019}.
+In spite of many efforts, a proper characterization of the full many-body dynamics and thermalization in confined systems remaines elusive so far.